 To be eligible for the program, you must:

 Be the owner and occupant of a single family dwelling unit within the incorporated area of the city of Lancaster and the unit is in need of housing rehabilitation.

 Be handicapped or a very low income household.

 Be current on both mortgage and property tax payments.

 Homeowner housing rehabilitation assistance is limited to a maximum of $46,000 per structure.

 Compliance with the lead based paint regulations is required.

-Income limits are effective starting March 28, 2016.
+Income limits are effective as of April 1, 2020.
 Your total household income must not exceed the following low and moderate income guidelines:

 How to Apply